-Bariatric surgery is a procedure that comes with many added health benefits, but it has its fair share of challenges.
-Bloating is one common side effect that many can face in the first few days or weeks after weight loss surgery.
+Bariatric surgery is a medical treatment for obesity with many added health benefits, but it has its fair share of challenges.
+Bloating is one common side effect many can face in the first few days or weeks post-operatively.
 A sensation similar to swelling is usually developed around the stomach.
 Cramps and abdominal pains can also occur during this stage.
 The good news is that bloating after bariatric surgery is usually temporary and will go away as your body heals.

 How Long Does Post-Operative Bloating Last?

-The duration of your bloating can vary.
+The duration of your gas build-up in the belly can vary.
 For most people, it goes away within a few weeks or months.
 However, for some people, it may last up to a year.
-Many pre-existing health complications such as acid reflux (GERD) or lactose intolerance can alter each person’s reaction to bloating after weight loss surgery.
+Many pre-existing health complications, such as acid reflux (GERD) or lactose intolerance, can alter each person’s reaction to bloating after weight loss surgery.

 How to Relieve Gas Pain and Bloating

 The fastest and most effective way to relieve gas is by moving around.
 Walking, dancing, or even just stretching can help get rid of the gas in your stomach.
 Standing upright can push the gas out of your body if you can’t get too active.
 You can also try lying down and putting a heating pad on your stomach to help release pressure.
 Pain medication can also help in relieving discomfort.
-Just make sure it’s something you can take safely after weight loss surgery.
-Over-the-counter medications for gas and bloating such as Pepto Bismol, Simethicone, Gas-x, and lactase enzyme can help ease some discomfort.
+Just ensure it’s something you can take safely after weight loss surgery.
+Over-the-counter medications for gas and bloating, such as Pepto Bismol, Simethicone, Gas-x, and lactase enzyme, can help ease some discomfort.

 What Can I Do To Reduce Or Avoid Bloating?